jeffglover/slobbler/README.md

 `systemctl --user enable --now slobbler.service`

+# Dependencies

+Assumptions are made that a Linux system with a modern Desktop Environment will have DBus based dependencies and requests.
+TODO covers better dependency management as a Python package.

 # TODOs

-- Make this a Python package
+- [ ] Make this a Python package
+- [ ] Status icon based upon Player with fallback generic, e.g., if spotify use :spotify: emoji
+- [ ] Fallback icon chosen from a random list of playing icons
-- Better and configurable filtering
+- [ ] Better and configurable filtering
     * Track/Artist name
     * Player name
     * If it's a browser, can I tell what website it's on?
-- Better detection of playing players after more than one starts playing (toggle play/pause to fix it isn't a big deal)
+- [x] Better detection of playing players after more than one starts playing (toggle play/pause to fix it isn't a big deal)

 # Useful references